karthikk2085/copy_oocyst_prediction/README.md

 * --cellprob_threshold: Probability threshold to consider a region a cell.
 * --tile_norm_blocksize: Block size for image normalization.
 * --manual_segmentation: Option to manually correct any false positives/negatives missed from predictions
+* --live_dead_classifier: Option to classify live and dead oocysts.
+If given , the csv output generates "live oocyst count" and "dead oocyst count" instead of "automated oocyst count".

+### Classify live and dead oocysts using multiple models and select a ML model

+To train multiple ML models (RandomForest, SVM and GradientBoosting) to classify live and dead oocysts. use the below script

+'''
+python -m src.model_selection_classify_live_and_dead input.csv results
+'''

+#### Arguments:

+* input.csv: CSV file with a columns titled *file* , *live_oocyst_seg_file*, *dead_oocyst_seg_file* where each row lists a path to an image file, live oocyst segmentation file and dead oocyst segmentation file respectively.
+* results: Directory to save the extracted_features.csv on which the ML models are trained on and per fold ML saved in the onnx format.
+The metrics for all the fold for a given ML model are saved in the format {model_name}_fold_results.csv